hdShang/arxiv-daily/docs/cs-CL/2025-08-06/papers/250804349v5-gtpo-and-grpo-s-token-and-sequence-level-reward-shaping-with-policy-.md

 ---
 layout: default
-title: GTPO and GRPO-S: Token and Sequence-Level Reward Shaping with Policy Entropy
+title: "GTPO and GRPO-S: Token and Sequence-Level Reward Shaping with Policy Entropy"
 ---

 # GTPO and GRPO-S: Token and Sequence-Level Reward Shaping with Policy Entropy